NetComposer/nksip/doc/guide/receiving_requests.md

 * [sip callbacks](#sip-callbacks)
 * [gen_server callbacks](#gen_server-callbacks)

 Keep in mind that the plugins you activate when starting your SipApp can add new callbacks.
-See the [plugins documentation](../plugins/README.md)
+See the [plugins documentation](../plugins/README.md).

-The list of available _sip callback functions_ is available [here](../reference/callback_functions.md#sip-callbacks).
+The list of available callback functions is available [here](../reference/callback_functions.md#sip-callbacks).

 ## sip callbacks